 Peacock published his first national magazine article in 1971.
 That was followed by a 40 year freelance career that saw cover stories, articles, contributing editorships and monthly columns in national, regional and local magazines and newspapers.
 Today, he writes a national advertising ad series for a client of more than 30 years.
 Until recently, Mark was the sole–and last– Wisconsin freelance writer regularly published by the St.Paul Pioneer Press.

-In addition to his five Kindle collections of short stories (Four Break Time Stories, More Break Time Stories, Yet More Break Time Stories, Four More Break Time Stories, Yes, More Break Time Stories!) and the paperback compilation of the first three story collections (The First Gathering of The Break Time Stories), Mark’s fiction also has been published in Minnesota Ink and in Soundings.
+In addition to his six Kindle collections of short stories (Four Break Time Stories, More Break Time Stories, Yet More Break Time Stories, Four More Break Time Stories, Yes, More Break Time Stories!
+Another Four Break Time Stories) and the paperback compilation of the first three story collections (The First Gathering of The Break Time Stories), Mark’s fiction also has been published in Minnesota Ink and in Soundings.
 The First Gathering is available via Amazon.com books for $15.00.
 His second paperback, The Second Gathering of The Break Time Stories, includes stories from Yes, More Break Time Stories! and Four More Break Time Stories and is available for $10 also through Amazon.com.

 Mark Hayes Peacock is a semi-retired pastor and chaplain, the husband of a retired mental health therapist in private practice, and the father of six creative and successful children.
 Born and raised in Hollywood, California, Mark now lives and writes in Luck, Wisconsin.